r-darwish/dupfiles-cpp/README.md

 suggests which of them are duplicate.

 The tool was built for Windows users which are not familiar with the command line.
-Thus, despite having no GUI.
-The resulting application is designed to be dropped in the directory which the user wishes to check and then invoked by double clicking on it.
+Thus, despite having no GUI, it is designed to be dropped at the directory which the user wishes to check and then invoked by double clicking on it.
 It will place a text file called `Duplicate Files.txt` that stores its result.

 The tool uses memory map to hash the files, and so it might fail indexing large files when built for 32-bit platforms.